 Scotts Valley and Santa Cruz, CA

 Many orthodontists opt to remove permanent teeth before beginning a treatment program such as braces or Invisalign.
 These extractions are performed to create more room in the mouth for straightened teeth.
-However, certain practitioners of orthodontics in Scotts Valley like Ebrahimian Integrative Dentistry believe positive results often can be obtained without having to pull teeth.
+However, the dentists in Scotts Valley at Ebrahimian Integrative Dentistry believe positive results often can be obtained without having to pull teeth for orthodontic purposes.

 Losing permanent teeth—even by design—can raise the risk of certain oral health problems later in life, such as gum disease.
 Another inevitable consequence of losing teeth is the deterioration of the supporting bone structure, which begins to weaken because it no longer is receiving stimulation from the tooth roots.
 If the bone structure deteriorates enough, it can compromise the adjacent teeth.

 Usually, orthodontists extract premolars before orthodontic treatment begins.
 Premolars are crucial to the process of chewing small pieces of food.
 Removing these teeth means that your canine teeth have to take on all this additional work, which will exert inordinate wear and tear on the canine teeth over time.
 Premolars also play an important role in facial structure; if they are removed, your other teeth slide back into the mouth to fill the vacant space.
 This can make the face, cheekbones, and chin all develop a flatter-looking appearance.